 This really could be like a million different songs, but, this is a Raconteurs song.
-Start with a D major chord, middle finger, second fret on the high string, third fret, ring finger, B string, pull your finger, second fret G string.
-Now really you’re going to ground your ring finger on the third fret of the B string, this isn’t going to move at all for entire verse, right?
-We’ve got a D, C, G. D. Now this is really a Cadd9, it isn’t just a C major, it’s a C with a D note.
+Start with a D major chord, middle finger, 2nd fret on the high string, 3rd fret ring finger B-string, pull your finger, 2nd fret G-string.
+Now really you’re going to your ring finger on the 3rd fret of the B-string, this isn’t going to move at all for entire verse, We’ve got a D, C, G, D. Now this is really a Cadd9, it isn’t just a C major, it’s a C with a D note.
 Now sometimes, the official name of this chord is a Cadd9.
-Sometimes on a chord chart you’re see it as C-2 or something because really D is just the second note in the C major scale or the ninth note.
+Sometimes on a chord chart you’re see it as C-2 or something because really D is just the second note in the C major scale or the 9th note.
 Again, music theory isn’t really so important for this song.
 But the strumming patterns really cool.
 So it’s like, D, to C, to G.

 Now you’ll notice when I’m doing it.
 You’ll see that I’m leaving the chord.
 My ring fingers staying here, but to by myself time.
 To get to that C and the G chord, you can actually just off in an open string set and then come down on the chord, it’s going to sound fine, right.
 So it’s always more important to be steady with your strumming hand, than arrive to chord on time with your fretting hand.
 Now again, they’re both important, but as long as you keep a steady strumming, if you’re just a little bit late.
 You can kind of make it work, right.
 So the timing is super important, but really, the entire verse is just D, to C, G. D, Cadd9 to G. D, to C to G. To the riff.

 You’ll notice that they do a lot of different things like this, where they connect chords together, but in a way that everybody is moving together as a unit, right?
 So you can do this while you’re strumming your chord.
 Lot of different ways to do it.
 I’m just really kind of focusing, while I’m inside this G. At the very least you’re getting the second fret of the A string to the third fret of the A string, to open.
 To that, walk it to the D chord, right?
 So we have an F to C. To an F to C and then the D chord.
 G to walk to deal D. Then we’ll go back to the F, to C. F to C, to a D chord.
 Then you go back to the verse chords.
 To the riff.
 Now there is one other part, the “What you gonna do now” part.
 Which is really just a lot these D majors.
-Now it’s the same chords, so don’t get caught up on the chords, but it’s really just kind of like that D, C, G with an F attached to I, right?
+Now it’s the same chords, so don’t get caught up on the chords, but it’s really just kind of like that D, C, G with an F attached.
 So this is where you really wanna look at the chord chart in the attached link below, where it’s just kind of like.
 C. G, F, D.

 I think really anybody of any skill level can tackle this song.
 Again that’s why you don’t have to play it, the F, as a bar chord.
 It’s got that fun little riff.
 It’s also a great way to get your picking to really kind of hone in on a single strings because a lot of these single strings are important, as far as like how you connect the chords and stuff.
 So really just kind of like a easy song, only got a few different parts and, again, I really enjoy songs that use the riff and kind of combine them with chords because then you can make a really accurate sounding acoustic guitar representation of the song.
 Great example of that.